Reinforcement Learning with Algorithms from Probabilistic Structure Estimation: Main results

 Define the transition counts

 hence $m(s',s,a)$ equals the number of times state $s'$ has been observed as the next state when action $a$ has been chosen in state $s$.
-We then get the maximum likelihoods of $M_0$ and $M_1$ as
+We then get the maximum likelihoods of $M_0$ and $M_1$, and the test statistic $L$ as

 The computations to obtain these expressions can be found in~\ref{ssec:sup:LR} of the Supplementary Material.